ChiragWadhwani05/RecipeProject/README.md

 # RecipeProject

-This is a web application that allows users to search for recipes based on ingredients.
-Users can enter ingredients they have, and the application will provide recipes that can be made with those ingredients.
+This is a web application that allows users to search for recipes.

 ## Live Link